 WHO IS THE BEST CANDIDATE FOR A RHINOPLASTY ?

-The best candidates for Rhinoplasty are those who are looking for an improvement, not perfection in the way they look.
-It is important that you understand how the results of Surgery may be limited by the anatomy of your nose and that matching someone else’s features may not compliment your own.
-Plastic Surgeons usually recommend that patients wait until they are at least 18 years of age, before undergoing Rhinoplasty.
-T he nose may not be fully developed before this age.
+The best candidates for Rhinoplasty are those who are looking for an improvement, not perfection, in the way they look.
+It is important that you understand how the results of surgery may be limited by the anatomy of your nose and that matching someone else’s features may not compliment your own.
+Plastic Surgeons usually recommend that patients wait until they are at least 18 years of age before undergoing Rhinoplasty.
+The nose may not be fully developed before this age.
 Assuming that you are in good health, there is no upper age limit for this procedure.
-If you are getting this procedure done for medical reasons for example restriction of breathing, you will be required to get a referral from your general practitioner.
+If you are getting this procedure done for medical reasons, for example to correct restriction of breathing, you will be required to get a referral from your General Practitioner.

 WHAT TO EXPECT

 Rhinoplasty can be per formed as Day surgery or as Inpatient surgery.
-Our surgeons prefer to per form this surgery using either a General Anaesthetic as a Day Surgery procedure in the hospital.
+Our surgeons prefer to perform this surgery using a General Anaesthetic as a Day Surgery procedure in the hospital.
 Rhinoplasty usually takes one to two hours, although complicated procedures may take longer.
-Most procedures are per formed as an “open” rhinoplasty meaning that an incision is made in the region underneath the nose between the nostrils, and the surgery is per formed through the nostrils.
+Most procedures are performed as an “open” Rhinoplasty, meaning that an incision is made in the region underneath the nose between the nostrils, and the surgery is performed through the nostrils.
 Depending on what needs to be done to the internal structure of the nose, cartilages can be trimmed or grafted, nasal bones rasped or fractured and repositioned, and nostrils can be enlarged or made smaller.
 When the surgery is complete, the incision in the nostril area is sutured and a splint is applied to the outside of the nose to help maintain its new shape.
 Nasal packs may also be used inside your nostrils to help stabilise the septum and other structures within the nose.